FCTRY wants to be a new type of startup studio

 Ehrhardt stressed that one of the greatest opportunities with the Creative Capital model is offering a new path to wealth creation for some of the leading experts in their respective fields.
 These experts, though they may not be able to write a big check to a VC firm or even as an angel to a startup, can exchange their own insight for equity through the Creative Capital model.

-“Traditionally, LPs are people who can cut a check, who tend to be white men who have benefitted from their privelege,” said Ehrhardt.
+“Traditionally, LPs are people who can cut a check, who tend to be white men who have benefitted from their privilege,” said Ehrhardt.
 “We can do a lot to open up the chance for wealth creation to far more people than the usual suspects.”

 While FCTRY is in its early days, Ehrhardt envisions gathering around 20 people to join the FCTRY team, with plans to work with around 10 startups over the course of a year, with engagements varying in size and duration.